 The continued threat of COVID-19, better known as the coronavirus, has people taking proactive actions to help reduce the risk of catching the virus.
 Coronavirus is a respiratory virus with flu-like symptoms that continues to devastate many areas of the world – over a year since the initial onset.
 While vaccinations and fewer cases paint a positive picture, people are still taking precautions to sanitize themselves and their belongings.
 One area in particular that is prone to germs is currency.
 So: can you get coronavirus from cash and credit cards?

 Because complete COVID-19 vaccinations are months away, the fears of contracting the virus from money are still very real.
 So, can you catch the coronavirus from handling money?

 According to the Centers for Disease Control and Prevention (CDC), the virus is transferable from contact with a solid object or contaminated surfaces.
 Because of this, the World Health Organization (WHO) originally advised against handling money.
 This advice, however, was reversed shortly thereafter.

-Bacteria and viruses can be transferred by a variety of surfaces.
-A recent study found that it’s likely that your cell phone carries up to ten times the amount of bacteria than most toilet seats.
-Similarly, cash like dollar bills are notorious for having a lot of bugs living on them.
+A variety of surfaces can transfer bacteria and viruses.
+A study found that it’s likely that your cell phone carries up to ten times the number of bacteria than most toilet seats.
+Similarly, cash like dollar bills is notorious for having a lot of bugs living on them.

 - After handling cash like dollar bills and coins, wash your hands before touching your face, nose, ears, eyes, or mouth.